mezacon/Removing-Front-Door-Software/README.md

 # Removing-Front-Door-Software
 A quick guide for removing frontdoorsoftware - This anti-theft program was installed on my computer by my university.
-However, they failed to remove this location tracking software upon graduation, and frontdoorsoftware has since gone out of businuess.
+However, they failed to remove this location tracking software upon graduation, and frontdoorsoftware has since gone out of business.
+Without access to the admin panel & code, this is a slightly more difficult process.
 These are my findings and what I did to completely uninstall it from my system without having to reinstall windows.

     Search in the task manager for FDS, close the process.
     Delete C:\Program Files\FrontDoorSoftware